This will install TimescaleDB via

 apt installations before using this method.

-If you don't already have PostgreSQL installed, add PostgreSQL's third party repository to get the latest PostgreSQL packages:
+Add the PostgreSQL third party repository to get the latest PostgreSQL packages:

-Add TimescaleDB's third party repository and install TimescaleDB, which will download any dependencies it needs from the PostgreSQL repo:
+Add the TimescaleDB third party repository and install TimescaleDB.
+This command downloads any required dependencies from the PostgreSQL repository:

 If you are upgrading from TimescaleDB 1.x, the